FritzJo/hetzner-docker-hosting/Readme.md

 ```
 ./setup-vps.sh
 ```
-After that you can login via SSH with the keys you specified in your initial configuration
+After that you can login via SSH with any key that is added to your Hetzner account

 ### Automation
 The hosting environment created by these scripts automaticly installs various automation scripts which make it easier for you to manage your services.